lpodkalicki/attiny-ds18b20-library/README.md

 # DS18B20 Library
 This is tinyAVR (ATtiny13, ATtiny25, ATtiny45, ATtiny85, etc.) library for DS18B20 temperature sensor.
+Supports both positive and negative temperature reading.

 ## Example Code
 This example demonstrates how to use library and read temperature from DS18B20.